Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-After subtracting the numbers and solving each per iteration, each to the power of up to 5 solves out as.
+After subtracting the numbers and solving each per added amount to the power of up to 5, it solves out as.
+Note that to the power of just means the number of times we multiply a value against itself.
+Basically, x<sup>2</sup> is x to the power of 2, or just simply x^2.

 <br /><br />